Does my event first aid company need to be CQC Registered?

 The Care Quality Commission (CQC) is the governing body and regulator for health and social care in the UK.
 They regulate hospital, care homes, ambulance services and various other care providers.
 First aid companies don’t have to be registered to provide their services within the confines of and event site or sport stadium, however, if they were to leave the venue they would need to be registered to transport patients to hospital or provide treatment outside of the event.

-The requirements for medical cover for outdoor events are set out in the purple guide (www.thepurpleguide.co.uk).
+The requirements for medical cover for outdoor events are set out in The Purple Guide.
 A change took place in 2016 which means it is now a requirement to have the ability to transfer to hospital without relying on the NHS at all but the smallest, low risk events.

 If you don’t want to spare the expense of an ambulance crew on standby you need to consider how reliable the NHS is a the moment.
 Do you really want one of your competitors waiting 4 hours after your event has closed for an ambulance?
 If a patient was to become very ill or not survive, how would your insurance view things?

 We have seen regular calls from individuals who have given up waiting on the NHS ambulance service and out of desperation called for a private ambulance.
 The next problem for event operators is that one ambulance could convey a patient to hospital and could then be stuck in the A&E queue for 3 hours or more.